KeyWeeUsr/MrHyde/README.md

 #### How to use
 ###### Requirements
-- kivy
+- Kivy
-- pyaes
+- PyCrypto
 - pyscrypt

 ###### Windows/Linux
-- Install kivy
+- Install Kivy and PyCrypto
-- `pip install pyaes pyscrypt`
+- `pip install pyscrypt`
 - Run `main.py`

 ###### Android
-- Use KivyLauncher compiled with pyaes and pyscrypt
+- Use KivyLauncher compiled with PyCrypto and pyscrypt
 - Use buildozer with required modules and install APK

 #### License